jaronbarends/sbrick-extended.js/README.md

 ### sensorchange.sbrick

-Triggered when the interpretation of a port's sensor value changes.
-(Sensors return a value; a range of values corresponds with an interpretation.)
-Interpretations depend on the type of sensor.
+Triggered when a port's sensor's state changes.
+(Sensors return a value; a range of values corresponds with an state.)
+States depend on the type of sensor.
-It would be better to call this _state_ instead of _interpretation_

-data sent with `event.detail`: `{type, voltage, ch0_raw, ch1_raw, value, interpretation}`
+data sent with `event.detail`: `{type, voltage, ch0_raw, ch1_raw, value, state}`

-Possible `interpretation` values for motion sensor:
+Possible `state` values for motion sensor:
 `close`: the sensor is within a few centimeters of an object;
 `midrange`: the sensor is within ca. 5-15 centimeters of an object;
 `clear`: there is no object within ca 15 centimeters of the sensor

-Possible `interpretation` values for tilt sensor:
+Possible `state` values for tilt sensor:
 `flat`, `up`, `down`, `left`, `right`

 ### sensorvaluechange.sbrick